 There are different data sources that executives can use to forecast sales.
-Some of them count for internal, some for external factors.
+Some of them count for internal factors while others count for external factors.

-The formers relate to changes in supply-side, product lines, the sales team, or sales commissions, among others; the later to competitive moves, industry changes, market changes and general economic conditions.
+The former relates to changes in supply-side, product lines, the sales team, or sales commissions, among others; the later relates to competitive movements, industry changes, market changes and general economic conditions.

 While it is tempting and relatively easy to do, sales managers should avoid using external data to predict or forecast the individual customer lifetime.
-By external data, we mean the anticipated gross domestic product or industry-wide predictions, even customer surveys about demand.
+By external data, we are referring to the anticipated gross domestic product or industry-wide predictions, even customer surveys about demand.

 Although the general data quality of external data sources can be good enough, external data sources are incredibly inaccurate to create sales forecasts.